-María’s main research interests lie in contemporary and postmodern US fiction, feminist criticism, and ethics, with special attention to issues of trauma, memory and representation.
+María’s main research interests lie in contemporary US fiction and ethics, with special attention to issues of trauma and the posthuman in speculative fiction.
 Her most recent publications include «Ethics in the Anthropocene: Traumatic Exhaustion and Posthuman Regeneration in N. K. Jemisin’s The Broken Earth Trilogy» (English Studies, in press), «Appropriated Bodies: Trauma, Biopower and the Posthuman in Octavia Butler’s ‘Bloodchild’ and James Tiptree, Jr.’s ‘The Girl Who Was Plugged In’» (Atlantis, 2018), «Towards a Theoretical Approach to the Literature of Resilience: E. L. Doctorow’s Ragtime as a Case Study» (Orbis Litterarum, 2018) and “‘No Redress but Memory’: Holocaust Representation and Memorialization in E.L.
-Doctorow’s City of God.”
-(Memory Frictions: Conflict, Negotiation, Politics, eds.
-María Jesús Martínez Alfaro and Silvia Pellicer Ortín, Palgrave MacMillan, 2017).
+Doctorow’s City of God” (Memory Frictions: Conflict, Negotiation, Politics, Palgrave MacMillan, 2017).
 Her monograph, Trauma, Gender and Ethics in the Works of E.L.
 Doctorow has just been published by Routledge (Feb.
 2020).